megabitsenmzq/LiveUseful/README.md

 [![](https://qrtag.net/api/qr_transparent_4.svg?url=HTTPS://QR.ALIPAY.COM/FKX03104PXEOHVFMZKFFAA)](HTTPS://QR.ALIPAY.COM/FKX03104PXEOHVFMZKFFAA)

+## Support

+For app support, you can email to app.megabitsenmzq@gmail.com .

 ## Licence - MIT

 LiveUseful is using MIT as open source license.
 But with an additional term: You could use part of the code, but do not upload this whole app to App Store by yourself.